paumartinezrs/Contacts/README.md

 # Contacts app

-This project consists on developing the back end solution for a contacts app.
-An API-Rest is created with Node.js and Express.
-The achitecture of the API is a Model-View-Controller architecture.
+This project involves developing the backend solution for a contacts app.
+An API-Rest is created using Node.js and Express, following the Model-View-Controller architecture.

-This project is still under development and my aim is to learn different techologies with it.
-Now, the data part is done both with local file system and with SQLite.
-It works fine with both and you can change within different models very easily thanks to the architecture.
+The project is currently under development, serving as a platform for me to explore various technologies.
+As of now, the data management aspect is complete, utilizing either the local file system or SQLite.
+Thanks to the architecture, transitioning between different models is seamless.

-To run it all you need to do is to clone the repository and "npm run dev".
-The needed dependencies are shown in package.json
+To run the project, simply clone the repository and execute "npm run dev".
+All required dependencies are listed in the package.json file.